Joanne Berger-Sweeney: Career

 Berger-Sweeney returned to Wellesley in 1991 to teach and conduct research.
 She was the first African-American woman at Wellesley to become a full professor and was named the Allene Lummis Russell Professor in Neuroscience.
 During her tenure at Wellesley, she served as director of the neuroscience program and as associate dean of the college.

 In 2010, Berger-Sweeney became Dean of the School of Arts and Sciences at Tufts University, where she served until 2014, during which time she strengthened the school's faculty and interdisciplinary programs.
 She helped create the Center for Race and Democracy at Tufts, which studies the impact of race on individuals' lives.
 She also led the creation of the Bridge to Liberal Arts Success at Tufts (BLAST) program that supports college students from underserved high schools.

 On October 26, 2014, she became the first woman and the first African American to lead Trinity College (Connecticut).
 In 2018, the college renewed her contract through 2024.
 Berger-Sweeney has overseen several important initiatives at Trinity, including a new strategic plan that will guide the college through 2023; a new mentoring program for incoming students (the Bantam Network); a new campus initiative to promote respect and inclusion; and an expansion into downtown Hartford.

+On April 15, 2024, in an email to the Trinity community, Berger-Sweeney announced her intention to retire from Trinity College after the 2024–25 academic year.